 The Virginia Beekeepers plan to have an experienced beekeeper on duty all 10 days of the fair in order to talk to students and teachers about beekeeping.
 We also plan to have some of the youth beekeepers at the booth when possible.
 We have an observation hive and a teaching hive all 10 days so the kids and the general public can see what goes on inside a hive and have a chance to find the marked queen.

-We will have hand outs for fair goers with information on bees, honey and other products of the hive.
+We will have hand outs for fair goers with information on bees.
 Don't miss the display of competition honey, candles and other beekeeping gadgets on display for all to see.